 If you want to enter the field of teaching and have earned a four-year degree from an accredited college or university, you have the option in the state of Texas to earn a teaching license through a certification program.

 Because you’ve earned your bachelor’s degree, you’ve already met one of the certification requirements.
-But, where do you go from here, especially if you want to enroll in a teacher certification program that is online?
+But, where do you go from here, especially if you want to enroll in an online teacher certification program?

 Our guide below outlines what you need to know to earn a teacher certification online, including what further qualifications are required before, during and after the program.

 Determine Which Grade Level You Want To Teach

 The Texas Education Agency requires teachers to be certified in certain subjects or for a specific set of grades.
 Choosing which grade level you want to teach first will determine which set of exams you must pass in order to teach in the state.

 You may want to decide first whether you prefer to teach younger children versus older, since some of the certification options overlap.
 For example, if you want to apply for a teaching job that involves working with kids in 6th grade, you’ll have to decide whether you want certified to teach Pre-K through 6th, or a certification for 4th through 8th grade.

 Keep in mind as well that you can obtain more endorsement certifications throughout your career.

 There are a few paths you can take to earn your teacher certification.
 Because you already have your bachelor’s degree, you can choose to go back to school and complete the necessary coursework to earn a second degree.
 Or, you can pursue earning a teaching certificate through an alternative program.